Essay Competition

-We are delighted to introduce the second edition of our Entrepreneurship Essay Competition.
-The purpose of the competition is to encourage UK-based school students (in Year 11 and Year 12 in England and Wales; S4 or S5 in Scotland; Year 12 or 13 in Northern Ireland) to pursue entrepreneurial aspirations and understand better how to launch an enterprise.
+We are delighted to introduce the third edition of our Entrepreneurship Essay Competition.
+The purpose of the competition is to encourage UK-based school students (in Years 11, 12, and 13 in England and Wales; S4, S5 and S6 in Scotland; Years 12, 13, and 14 in Northern Ireland) to pursue entrepreneurial aspirations and understand better how to launch an enterprise.
 We are particularly keen to foster this entrepreneurial spirit among students who might not traditionally consider entering the world of business and further hope this competition encourages more young people, who might not think about it, to apply to Oxbridge and Higher Education.

 The competition is organised and run by the Entrepreneurship Lab (E-Lab) at King’s College, University of Cambridge.
 More details about the E-Lab can be found on our About page.